L-Methylfolate Side Effects

 Recent studies are even starting to show connections with COVID-19 mortality rates and low folate levels.
 Two such studies correlated folate levels to immune system health by demonstrating two interesting facts:

-2. folate binds to furin cut sites within the body which helps prevent and slow the spread of COVID-19 as it runs its course, and this makes it much easier for someone who has contracted the virus to fight it and also recover from it (this may be part of the reason why some people have a lot more trouble with symptoms and recovery than others)
+2. Folate binds to furin cut sites within the body which helps prevent and slow the spread of COVID-19 as it runs its course, and this makes it much easier for someone who has contracted the virus to fight it and also recover from it (this may be part of the reason why some people have a lot more trouble with symptoms and recovery than others)

 Chemical structure of L-methylfolate chart